NEXT UP ON this.

 ‘Some people can’t go out into the sun easily … they might have skin conditions, they might be bedbound, not able to get out in the sun.
 They might not like the sun or they might burn very easily.’

-There are also many other situations in which a person may not get enough Vitamin D, such as those who cover up for cultural reasons, work in an office all day or live in institutions.
+There are also many other situations in which a person may not get enough Vitamin D, such as COVID-19 related restrictions, those who cover up for cultural reasons or live in institutions.
 People who are obese are also at risk of being Vitamin D deficient.

 ‘So there’s all these situations where, rather than exposing your skin to the sun and causing damage, then you can take a supplement.
 And the supplements are quite cheap – they’re a really easy way to get your Vitamin D levels up,’ Prof. Pasco says.